-Studies suggest that around 10% of the people are left-handed.
+Studies suggest that around 10% of people are left-handed.
 Most computers and operating systems today are designed for right-handed people.
-This can become a little awkward for left-handed people, where they may find that their hand obscure the menus or some user interface elements.
+This can become a little awkward for left-handed people, where they may find that their hands obscure the menus or some user interface elements.
 The Windows operating system however offers some settings that can make things easier for left-handed users.
-If you are a left-handed person, then this post will show you how to make your Windows 10 / 8 touch tablet or Surface easier for left-handed use.
+If you are a left-handed person, then this post will show you how to make your Windows 11/10 touch tablet or Surface easier for left-handed use.

 To change these settings, open Control Panel and click on Tablet PC Settings.
 Click on the Other tab.